ThoughtWorks-School-Showcase/high-order-functions/README.md

-# JavaScript High Order Functions
+# JavaScript High-Order Functions

-## Business Requirements:
+## Business Requirement:
-Refactor codebase with high order functions and eliminate all `for` statements.
+Refactor codebase with JS high-order functions and eliminate all `for` statements.

 ## Practice Challenges:
 * Map an array to another array which has the length
-* Reduce an array to a value
+* Caculate a value with array via reduce method
-* Find specific element in an array
+* Find the specific element in an array
 * Filter an array
-* Determine whether an array including specific element
+* Determine whether a specific element is included in the array

-## Practice Requirements:
+## Practice Requirement:
 * Pass all tests
 * Eliminate all `for` statements
-* Commit frequently with readable commit messages via Git
+* Commit frequently with readable comment via Git
-* Coding with shortcuts
+* Coding with keyboard shortcuts

 ## Practice Output:
-You can find detailed requirements in the test code comments under `spec\section-n` directory.
+You can find the requirement detail in the test code comments under `spec\section-n` directory.
 And you should put your code in the directory `main`.
-For example, the production code corresponds `spec/section-1/practice-1-spec.js` goes into `main/section-1/practice-1.js`.
+For example, the production code of `spec/section-1/practice-1-spec.js` should be put into `main/section-1/practice-1.js`.

 ## Environment
 JavaScript ES6。

 ## How to begin：
-Open your terminal, change into any path and clone this repository:
+Open your terminal, change to any path and clone this repository:
 ```
 git clone https://github.com/tws-online-quiz/high-order-functions
 ```